 In this post I will share some of our Airbnb experiences and the lessons we learned from them.
-If you are in a hurry you can scroll to the bottom to see the summarized list.
+If you are in a hurry you can scroll to the last section The Big Lesson (in table of contents below).

 During the eight months that we traveled in 2018, we stayed in twelve Airbnbs.
 The option to rent apartments at reasonable rates helps make full-time travel affordable.
 While Airbnb is not the only place to book short-term accommodations, it is probably the most well-known.
 We have relied on it and continue to do so.
 However, it was not without some bumps.
 One host misrepresented his apartment, leaving us with a curtain in place of a bathroom door.
 Another host canceled our reservation 11 days before our arrival date.
 But possibly the strangest thing was the solid block of ice in the freezer in our rental in Croatia.
 Despite these and some other issues, we learned to make Airbnb work for us, and you can too.

 After our first three months on the road, we were losing faith in our go-to accommodation booking site, Airbnb.
 We were initially drawn to Airbnb because of the wide range of choices worldwide and the fact that many hosts offer deep discounts for stays of 28 days or more.
 This fit in perfectly with our plans to spend one month in each location.

 We got off to a less than promising start.
 Our first booking was an apartment in Barcelona.
 It was an instant book.
 Just push the button and your stay is scheduled.
 So we booked it and immediately posted this milestone to Facebook.
 We were on our way!

 The next day we got a message from Manuel, the host, saying the price was wrong.
 He didn’t name a new price but asked us to make an offer.
 We said no and asked him to cancel the reservation.
 If you cancel an Airbnb reservation of 28 days or more (long-term in Airbnb land) you are liable for the first month’s fee.
 But Manuel wouldn’t budge.